MeloXie/InfluenceFunction-TracInStability/README.md

 ## 2. Install an Influence-Estimation Implementation

-The experiments in this repository support two closely related implementations of the influence-function framework.
+The experiments in this repository support two closely related implementations of the influence estimation framework.

 The modified **`influenciae_tabular`** implementation, originally developed by CA-Fernandes, incorporates updates to improve dependency compatibility (e.g., NumPy-related compatibility) while preserving the same influence-function workflow.
 The official Influenciae package can also be used to reproduce the experiments reported in this repository.
 Therefore, users may choose either implementation according to their preference.